PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 * Enable us to change code with confidence that we are not unknowingly introducing bugs elsewhere in our program.

-..
-Writing tests requires additional effort in the short term, but saves considerable time in the long term.

 .. hint::

    Writing tests takes time, but debugging takes more time.